yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 ---
 page_title: "ybm_cluster Resource - YugabyteDB Managed"
 description: |-
   The resource to create a YugabyteDB cluster.
-This resource can be used to create both
+Use this resource to create both
-          single and multi-region clusters.
-The resource can also be used to bind allow lists to the cluster being created and restore previously taken backups to the cluster being created.
-The resource can also be used to modify the backup schedule of the cluster being created.
+          single- and multi-region clusters.
+You can also use this resource to bind allow lists to the cluster being created; restore previously taken backups to the cluster being created;
+          and modify the backup schedule of the cluster being created.
 ---

 # ybm_cluster (Resource)

 The resource to create a YugabyteDB cluster.
-This resource can be used to create both
+Use this resource to create both
-		single and multi-region clusters.
-The resource can also be used to bind allow lists to the cluster being created and restore previously taken backups to the cluster being created.
-The resource can also be used to modify the backup schedule of the cluster being created.
+		single- and multi-region clusters.
+You can also use this resource to bind allow lists to the cluster being created; restore previously taken backups to the cluster being created; and modify the backup schedule of the cluster being created.

 ## Example Usage